AndreasChristensen89/resto-booking-system/README.md

 * If a user double books (same user, and duration of booking overlaps) a validation error is not given.
 Table check is done but tables are not given which is because of the chance that a user may want to use his profile to reserve a table for someone else in the same timeslot.
 * Added property to booking to see if it's in past or not
 * I set use_tz to False in settings.py in order to avoid the timezone input from bookings.booking_start
+* In order to add the ManyToManyField in the Booking model I had to save the booking first in the view and then afterwards attach the tables, and finally save again.
+This caused a lot of trouble

 TABLE SORT LOGIC -